Skip to content

 Summary

-Windows 11’s Recall feature saves snapshots of your screen, but you can exclude websites you want to keep private by adjusting settings in most modern browsers and within Windows itself.
+Windows 11's Recall feature saves snapshots of your screen, but excluding specific websites keeps sensitive browsing private through adjustments in modern browsers and Windows settings.

 How do I disable Recall snapshots?

-You can turn on or off saving snapshots at any time by going to Settings > Privacy & security > Recall & snapshots.
+Turn saving snapshots on or off at any time by navigating to Settings > Privacy & security > Recall & snapshots.

 Does Recall take screenshots?

 Recall is an AI feature that creates a searchable visual timeline of your PC activity.
-It takes periodic screenshots of your screen while you're working and indexes them locally using your device's NPU (Neural Processing Unit), a special chip designed for AI tasks.
+It takes periodic screenshots while you work and indexes them locally using your device's NPU (Neural Processing Unit, a specialized hardware chip built specifically for artificial intelligence tasks).

 Was this guide helpful?